sthitapragyan001/sudoku_solver_web/README.md

 ## Introduction
 This project is a web-based Sudoku solver that can solve any Sudoku puzzle almost instantaneously.

+You can view a live sample at [sudoku-solver-web.onrender.com](https://sudoku-solver-web.onrender.com).

 ## Features
 - Solve Sudoku puzzles quickly and efficiently.
 - Web interface for easy interaction.